Marvenlee/cheviot-project/docs/ipc.md

 It optionally can read some of the message into a buffer, this is usually used to read the message's header.

-Each message received with getmsg will be assigned a unique msgid between 0 and 31.
-This allows a server to concurrently handle upto 32 messages and process them in any order.
-The msgid is used when performing additional operations on a message, by the replymsg, readmsg and writemsg system calls.
+Each message received with getmsg will be assigned a unique msgid based on the sending thread's thread ID.
+This allows a server to concurrently handle multiple messages and process them out of order.
+The msgid is used when performing operations on the message such as readmsg and writemsg and replymsg.

 ## replymsg

 ```
-int sys_replymsg(int fd, msgid_t msgid, int status, void *addr, size_t buf_sz);
+int sys_replymsg(int fd, msgid_t msgid, int status, ioreply_t *reply, size_t reply_sz);
 ```

 This is used to reply to a message that has already been received by getmsg.